 10. Visit the Osoyoos Desert Center and take a self-guided tour along their 1.5 kilometre boardwalk through the desert ecosystem.

 11. Try some horseback riding with one of the following outfitters: Okanagan Stables or Kelowna Stables at Myra Canyon Ranch.

 12. Go for a swim.
 Nothing beats cooling off in a freshwater lake on a hot summer day.

-Take a hike – one of the top things to do in the Okanagan
+Take a hike in the OKanagan

 Although it can get very hot in the Okanagan in the summer, there are loads of hiking opportunities.
 Start early and takes lots of water with you.

 13. Check out the north end of Lake Osoyoos.
 It’s an excellent bird watching area.

 14. Explore the Mount Kobau trail network.
 Don’t miss out on the 5 km Testalinden Trail with superb views of both the Okanagan and Similkameen valleys.
 Access is via Highway 3, 11 km west of Osoyoos and then 17 km along a dirt access road which is NOT suitable for low clearance vehicles

 15. Try the 10 km hike through the Tinhorn Creek vineyard.
 This is known as the Golden Mile Trail as it takes you past the Tinhorn Creek gold mine ruins.
 Access is via the winery.

 16. The Ripley and Madden Lake Trails offer 5 km of hiking along the Madden Lake shoreline.
 Turn north on 350th Road out of Oliver and then right at the Rippley/Madden Lake junction.
 Stay on that road for 5 km to reach Madden Lake.